Developers-Secrets-Inc/Developers-Secrets/src/api/challenges/hooks/README.md

 ### Integration in `ChallengeProvider`

-The `ChallengeProvider` uses the `useStoreReset` hook and monitors `challenge.id` changes to trigger reset automatically.
+The `ChallengeProvider` uses the `useStoreReset` hook and triggers reset on every mount/challenge change for maximum reliability.

 ### Optimization with `key` prop

 The `ChallengeProvider` in `layout.tsx` uses a `key={challenge.value.id}` prop to force component remounting when challenge changes.

-### Side Effects Management
+### Synchronous Reset

-The `ChallengeExercice` component uses a `setTimeout` to ensure editor initialization happens after store reset.
+The store reset is now synchronous, eliminating timing issues and allowing direct editor initialization.

 ## Affected Stores